 Q: After the previous effort was put on hold, what has been accomplished since then?

-– We have also been able to secure more grant funding, which is to offset the enormous cost of this endeavor.
+We have also been able to secure more grant funding, which is to offset the enormous cost of this endeavor.
 We have been awarded two already, a North Carolina Great Grant and a Community Development Block Grant.
-We have five additional grant applications in the hopper.
+The grants are designed to give people with no internet service priority.
+It would be ideal for us to build out an entire region first and then move on to the next one, but the grants limit our capabilities.
+We will go back to those non-grant areas to connect interested subscribers after the grant construction is complete.

-– With our current rollout, we are also incorporating a bundled package that will include voice services.
+With our current rollout, we have incorporated a bundled package that will include voice services.
 Also included will be video services, such as SLING TV, an app-based TV service that lets you stream live tv and on-demand content over the internet.

 Q: How expensive is this endeavor and who is going to pay for it?

 A: This is an extremely expensive endeavor.
 It will cost at least $20,000 to $30,000 per mile to lay out the infrastructure over 2,000 square miles.
 Securing state and federal grants is critical to helping us fund this project.
 These grants require the co-op to put up matching dollars.
 As such, the co-op must leverage the money it spends on Roanoke Connect, so it’s not at the expense of providing electric service to our member-owners.
-The revised plan will also offer broadband service to more densely populated areas –outside of the co-op’s service territory — to help us offset the higher cost of fiber-to-premises.
+The revised plan will also offer broadband service to more densely populated areas outside of the co-op’s service territory to help us offset the high cost of building a broadband network.

 Q: Why will the project take so long?

-A: The goal is to bring the fiber network to each area as quickly as possible.
+A: The goal is to bring broadband internet to each area as quickly as possible.
 A lot of preparation is needed before connecting homes and businesses within our communities.
-It is a lengthy process to map and place the fiber with many variables to consider along the way.
-It also takes a lot of time to develop a construction plan and work with local authorities on permitting and other requirements, which will be ongoing until completion.
+It is a lengthy process to map with many variables to consider along the way.
+It also takes a lot of time to develop a construction plan and work with local authorities on permitting and other requirements.
+It is expected to take 5-6 years to complete our broadband network build out because of the vast area we plan to cover.

 Q: What does the actual construction entail?

-A: Once an area is designated for fiber service, there is more design, engineering, and staking work that needs to be done.
-At each site, construction crews must mark the areas of existing wires, pipes, water lines, etc. This helps them when they are digging and dictates where the fiber will be placed.
-After that, they lay the fiber optic cables in the ground.
+A: Once an area is designated for service, there is more design, engineering, and staking work that needs to be done.
+At each site, construction crews must mark the areas of existing wires, pipes, water lines, etc. This dictates where they dig and where equipment will be placed.

 Q: Where was the first place designated for the construction to begin?